rsshonjoydas/nextjs/README.md

     - In our example, we returned an object & the object contained a props key which was an object as well
 5.  - getStaticProps will run at build time
     - During development, getStaticProps runs on every request.

+### API Routes

+- API routes feature & how to create a basic API in Next.js

+  - Handle POST request
+  - Handle GET requests
+  - Dynamic API routes
+  - Handle DELETE requests
+  - Catch all API routes

+- Next JS is a full stack framework
+- You can write the frontend code in React and also write APIs that can be called by the frontend code.
+- API routes allow you to create RESTful endpoints as part of your Next.js application folder structure
+- Within the pages folder, you need to create a folder called 'api'
+- You can add business logic without needing to write any additional custom server code and without having to configure any API routes
+- Next JS gives you everything you need to write full-stack React + Node applications

 <!-- MARKDOWN LINKS & IMAGES -->